glzawalski/WorkoutKit-Builder/README.md

 To properly utilize this project you need to select an iOS simulator with a paired watchOS simulator (`iPhone 14 + Watch Ultra` for example).
 Build and run so iOS simulator is fired up and then go to Simulator > File > Open Simulator and select your paired up watchOS simulator.
 Both should be paired up.
 If not, then workout previews will not work.

 Known issues:
-- Trying to create a workout with zero iterations will throw a crash instead of an error like when trying to build a goal with zero as it's value
+- Apple has changed how `CustomWorkout`s are initiated, going away from a throwing initializer.
+After this change, the way I have initialy set up this project will cause crashes when trying to add any `WorkoutStep` with unsupported goal for a particular `ActivityType` instead of the old alert when pressing to present a preview (i.e. with `ActivityType = .other`, if you would try to add a `WorkoutStep` with a `distance` goal, app will crash instantly because of `unsuportedGoal`)